Senior Companion Program

-Seniors Unlimited is a unique social day program created to meet the needs of people with dementia or memory loss, which may be caused by Alzheimer’s, Parkinson’s disease, strokes, heart disease or any other illness.
+Seniors Unlimited is a unique social day program in Buffalo, NY, created to meet the needs of people with dementia or memory loss, which may be caused by Alzheimer’s, Parkinson’s disease, strokes, heart disease or any other illness.
 This program provides caregivers with some respite, while offering each person the socialization and stimulation needed to maintain an enhanced quality of life.
-Seniors Unlimited is partially funded by Erie County Department of Senior Services and NYS Office of the Aging.

 - Safe, friendly atmosphere and caring staff

 - Opportunities to make friends, share experiences and so much more